Krishna Express

 The 17405 / 17406 Krishna Express also known as Sree Krishna Express, is an intercity express train running between Tirupati Main of Andhra Pradesh and Adilabad of Telangana.
 It belongs to South Central Railways Secunderabad of Indian Railways and it takes 24 hours and 50 minutes to cover 1148 km between its nodal stations.

 Schedule

-17405 Krishna Express starts from Tirupati at 5:25 a.m. and arrives Adilabad on next day 6:15 a.m.
-Similarly 17406 Krishna Express starts from Adilabad at 20:45 p.m. and arrives Tirupati on next day 21:15 p.m.
+17405 Krishna Express starts from Tirupati at 5:45 a.m. and arrives at Adilabad on the next day 6:15 a.m.
+Similarly, 17406 Krishna Express starts from Adilabad at 21:05 and arrives at Tirupati on the next day at 21:40.

-Passengers need to be extremely cautious and careful while getting into this Train in Vijayawada (Bejawada Junction), as you can see 2 Krishna Expresses going in opposite directions at the same time.
-Passengers need to study, review, analyze, assess and conclude, then climb into the Krishna Express that goes into the direction that hopefully takes the passengers to their correct destination.
-They can sometime review the engine direction.

 Etymology

-The train is named after the Krishna River which flows from the city of Vijayawada and the train was first started from there itself.
+The train is named after the Krishna River which flows from the city of Vijayawada.
 Then, it was extended up to Hyderabad Decan, as an early morning Day Train.
 Later, it was extended up to Secunderabad and Nizamabad and now up to Adilabad.
 It was extended up to Tirupathi on the other side.

 Krishna express is also known as Sree Krishna Express after this Indian God.